cincheo/ini/README.md

 ## Examples

-The following INI program creates a process that will be notified every 1000 ms by the @every event.
-It will then apply the rule to print a tick and increment the tick count hold by the i variable.
+The following INI program creates a process that will be notified every 1000ms by the ``@every`` event.
+It then applies the rule to print a tick and increments the tick count hold by the ``i`` variable.

 ```javascript
 process main() {